gateio/gateapi-java/docs/FuturesApi.md

         String settle = "usdt"; // String | Settle currency.
         String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified.
         Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
+        Integer offset = 0; // Integer | List offset, starting from 0.
+        Long from = 1547706332L; // Long | Start timestamp  Specify start time, time format is Unix timestamp.
+If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
+        Long to = 1547706332L; // Long | Termination Timestamp  Specify the end time.
+If not specified, it defaults to the current time, and the time format is a Unix timestamp
         Integer at = 0; // Integer | Specify a liquidation timestamp.
         try {
             List<FuturesLiquidate> result = apiInstance.listLiquidates(settle)
                         .contract(contract)
                         .limit(limit)
+                        .offset(offset)
+                        .from(from)
+                        .to(to)
                         .at(at)
                         .execute();
             System.out.println(result);